The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 help balance the tang of tamarind.

-or Shallots: Provide a savory base and
+- Onions or Shallots: Provide a savory base and sweetness.
+Shallots

-their milder, more complex flavor.
+complex flavor.

-(French or Broad Beans): Add
+- Beans (French or Broad Beans): Add freshness and a satisfying bite.

-Variations: Sambar is inherently
+- Seasonal Variations: Sambar is inherently adaptable.
+Winter might see

-adaptable.
-Winter might see the addition of radish for peppery bite or
+the addition of radish for peppery bite or broad beans for earthiness.

-broad beans for earthiness.
-Summer calls for cooling vegetables like ash
+Summer calls for cooling vegetables like ash gourd, cucumber, or ridge

-medley, ensuring freshness and variety.
+gourd.
+Seasonal availability dictates the medley, ensuring freshness and

 - Preparation: